wtsi-hgi/softpack-mcp

 MCP Tools Available

-The server exposes the following tools to LLMs:
+The server exposes the following comprehensive set of tools to LLMs:

 Spack Package Management